How do you subscribe to The Squid List via RSS? #

 - Have there been any articles written about the list?

-Yes, check out our Squid Press page for articles written about The Squid List and Laughing Squid in general.
+Yes, check out our Press and Media page for articles written about The Squid List and Laughing Squid in general.

 - How is the Squid List funded?